cuappdev/pollo-ios/README.md

 #### Headers

  * LiveSessionHeader: Used in the HomeViewController as the section header for active lectures.
- * PastSessionHeader: Used in the CourseViewController as the section header for past lectures.
+ * PastSessionHeader: Used in the HomeViewController as the section header for past lectures.

 ### Controllers